-• Physical Examination I (PE I) explores full scope of a physical bodily exam in the context of the evaluation for and provision of clinical O&P services.
-Physical Examination I has emphasis on manually determining the range of motion (ROM) and muscle strength (MMT) of major joints in the body with respect to typical presentation and common pathological conditions, inclusive of musculoskeletal, neurological, congenital, and developmental conditions.
-PE I Focuses primarily on the spine and upper limb.
-This course content is functionally continued in PE II where the lower limb is the focus.
+Physical Examination (PE) explores the full scope of a physical bodily exam in the context of the evaluation for and provision of clinical O&P services.
+Physical Examination has emphasis on manually determining the range of motion (ROM) and muscle strength (MMT) of major joints in the body with respect to typical presentation and common pathological conditions, inclusive of musculoskeletal, neurological, congenital, and developmental conditions.
+Students will develop an ability to perform a comprehensive physical examination in order to derive appropriate orthotic or prosthetic interventions.